ROBOT-RIAD/ROBOT-RIAD/README.md

 ## Objective:

-##### As an aspiring software engineer and current computer science student, I have a strong foundation in computer science principles, complemented by practical experience gained through various projects. my interests in data structures, algorithms, databases, operating systems, and networking.
+##### As an aspiring software engineer and current computer science student, I have a strong foundation in computer science principles, complemented by practical experience gained through various projects.
+My interests are in data structures, algorithms, databases, operating systems, and networking.
 I am passionate about programming and actively contribute to open-source projects, seeking opportunities to apply my skills and collaborate on innovative software solutions.

+## What I do
+##### Last two years, I have been learning a variety of programming languages and technologies, including HTML, CSS, JavaScript, C, C++, Python, MySQL, PostgreSQL, React, and Django.
+My goal is to become a proficient full-stack developer and problem solver.
+To enhance my skills, I have created several small projects and actively solve problems on online judge platforms such as LeetCode, Codeforces, CodeChef, and HackerRank.